 In a fully online course on the Learning Management System, digital technologies help to deliver the complete learning program along with other online resources like videos, eBooks, webinars, and other tools.

 The blended learning approach is dependent on circumstances.
 A part of the learning occurs online so that students can learn and manage at their comfortable pace.
 We have instructor-led sessions that are conducted through webinars that help remote learners.

 We can have options like a mix of having some onsite instructor-led classes with online assignments.
 Alternatively, you can have lectures delivered online, but assignments have to be completed onsite to maximize learning opportunities.
 An LMS should be flexible and feature-rich to incorporate blended learning approaches in courses.
-To learn more on this, read our article on “Why Blended Learning is Bound to Grow (No Matter What)”.
+To learn more on this, read our article “Why Blended Learning is Bound to Grow (No Matter What)”.

 The Final Word

 We can see how an LMS works with powerful user role-based access.
-From configuring users to creating courses, and supporting rich media, the modern LMS drives highly interactive classes with help of eLearning content.
-Configuring blended learning models enables flexibility in learning by offering choice to all stakeholders involved.
+From configuring users to creating courses, and supporting rich media, the modern LMS drives highly interactive classes with the help of eLearning content.
+Configuring blended learning models enables flexibility in learning by offering choices to all stakeholders involved.
 LMS provides optimized and flexible teaching and learning saving time, cost, and resources.

 An LMS is a very powerful tool with integrated features for all stakeholders to perform their specific activities without distraction in a single platform.
 You should choose an LMS that has the latest features to deliver flexible and user-friendly learning based on your goals to capitalize on benefits to L&D administrators, teachers, and learners because everyone stands to benefit immensely from a well-designed solution.